Creative Writing (CRWR) | Faculty of Arts

 Introduction to Craft and Process in Creative Writing

 Students will study the relationship between the creative process and the craft of creative writing.
-They will examine and explore diverse methods of encouraging and enhancing literary creativity, developing and sustaining the craft of writing, and constructing narratives from their own creative processes.
-Students will focus on topics such as sourcing material, creative discipline and habits, and tools of the writer’s life.
+They will examine and explore diverse methods of encouraging and enhancing literary creativity and developing and sustaining the craft of writing.
+They will develop and revise creative writing projects from their own creative processes, in genres including but not limited to creative nonfiction, poetry, fiction, and drama/screenwriting.
+Students will focus on topics such as sourcing material, research, and tools of the writer's life.

 Level: UG